 Who Should Go:

-- Pale penny-pinching paupers without the money to fly further than the first cheap stop in Europe (they'll pay in the end--London is expensive!)
+- Penny-pinchers who don't want to fly further than the first cheap stop in Europe (they'll pay in the end--London is expensive!).

 When They Should Visit: May through October, but you're liable to get rained upon anyway.
 A crisp winter's day is not altogether bad, though, especially if you're planning a day out in the burbs.